Table of Contents

 While you’re listening to how often questions arise in class, how about observing how many of them ask the same question over and over from different angles?
 You can do this by writing down how many times each person asks a certain question.
 Doing so will give you a good idea of how much help students need to learn how to find the answers themselves.

-The more often students need help with something, the less they are engaged in what is going on.
+The more often students need help with something, the less they are engaged in what is going on and its a great way to know how to measure student engagement in the classroom.
 If you’re observing how many times a student asks for help it’s best if you count how many times per lesson or how many total times they ask for help.
 This will give you a better idea of how well students are engaged and how much work they need to learn how to teach themselves.

 You can measure how engaged a student is by how much interest they have in what was covered and how much knowledge they retain after lectures end.
 The better it goes, the better chance students have of understanding what was covered and how it went will tell how well students are retaining what they learned.